TitiFix/Geneweb2/docs/ged/Ged.PERSONAL_NAME_STRUCTURE.md

 systems will process them, and most will not provide the name pieces.
 A &lt;<a href=Ged.NAME_TYPE.md>NAME_TYPE</a>&gt; is used to specify the particular variation that this name is.
-For example; if the n ame type is subordinate to the &lt;<a href=Ged.NAME_PERSONAL.md>NAME_PERSONAL</a>&gt; it could indicate that this name is a name taken at immigration or that it could be an ‘also known as’ name (see  page 56.)
-Future GEDCOM releases (6.0 or later) will likely apply a very different strategy to resolve this problem, possibly using a sophisticated parser and a name-knowledge database.
+For example; if the n ame type is subordinate to the &lt;<a href=Ged.NAME_PERSONAL.md>NAME_PERSONAL</a>&gt; it could indicate that this name is a name taken at immigration or that it could be an ‘also known as’ name Future GEDCOM releases (6.0 or later) will likely apply a very different strategy to resolve this problem, possibly using a sophisticated parser and a name-knowledge database.

-# GEDCOM Syntax (extension included)
+## GEDCOM syntax and proprietary extensions
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />

 **PERSONAL_NAME_STRUCTURE**:=